Cyprus: Knowledge Base profile

 If the applicant has lost their name change documents, the authorities in the north of Cyprus can issue a letter stating that they are the same person.

-The authorities in the north of Cyprus use the Turkish Alphabet and the spelling may be different from that appearing on a birth certificate due to the transliteration of Turkish characters.
+The authorities in the north of Cyprus use the Turkish alphabet and the spelling may be different from that appearing on a birth certificate due to the transliteration of Turkish characters.

-Following marriage, a Turkish Cypriot woman may:
+Following marriage, a Cyprus national woman of Turkey descent may:

-• keep her maiden name
+- keep her maiden name; or

-• change to her husband’s surname
+- change to her husband’s surname; or

-• add her husband’s surname after her maiden name
+- add her husband’s surname after her maiden name

 Where a child has been baptised after a birth registration and given an additional name, the baptism certificate can be accepted as confirmation of the middle name.